Buffer Plugin Overview

 flush_interval, respectively), a new empty chunk is pushed to the top of the queue.
 The bottom chunk is written out immediately when new chunk is pushed.

-If the bottom chunk write out fails, it will remain in the queue and Fluentd will retry after waiting several seconds (
+If the bottom chunk fails to be written out, it will remain in the queue and Fluentd will retry after waiting several seconds (

 retry_wait).
 If the retry limit has not been disabled (